Oh-RAM! One and a Half Round Atomic Memory: Models and Definitions

 {\mathfrak{p}}

-\ppp{Efficiency Metrics and Message Exchanges.} Efficiency of implementations is assessed in terms of \emph{message complexity} that measures the {worst-case} number of messages exchanged during an operation, and \emph{operation latency} that is determined by the \emph{computation time} and the \emph{communication delays}. {Computation time} accounts for the computation steps that the algorithm performs in each read or write operation. {Communication delays} are measured in terms of \emph{communication $\metrics$}, defined next.
+\ppp{Efficiency and Communication Exchanges.} Efficiency of implementations is assessed in terms of \emph{operation latency} and \emph{message complexity}. \emph{Latency} of each operation is determined by the \emph{computation time} and the \emph{communication delays}. {Computation time} accounts for the computation steps that the algorithm performs in each operation. {Communication delays} are measured in terms of \emph{communication $\metrics$}.
 The protocol implementing each operation involves a collection of sends (or broadcasts) of typed messages and the corresponding receives. \emph{Communication exchange} within an execution of an operation is the set of sends and receives for the specific message type within the protocol.
-Note that using this definition, traditional implementations in the style of \ABD{} are structured in terms of \emph{rounds}, cf. \cite{ABD96,DGLV10,GNS09}, where each round consists of two message exchanges, the first, a broadcast, is initiated by the process executing an operation, and the second, a convergecast, consists of responses to the initiator.
-The number of messages that a process expects during a convergecast depends on the implementation.
-For example, if a process expects messages from a majority of serves, then $\frac{|\srvSet{}|}{2}+1$ messages are sufficient.
+Note that using this definition, traditional implementations in the style of \ABD{} are structured in terms of \emph{rounds}, cf. \cite{ABD96,GNS09}, where each round consists of two communication exchanges, the first, a broadcast, is initiated by the process executing an operation, and the second, a convergecast, consists of responses to the initiator.
+We refer to the $i^{th}$ exchange using the notation \x{i}.
+The number of messages that a process expects during a convergecast depends on the implementation. \emph{Message complexity} measures the {worst-case} total number of messages exchanged during an operation.